Best Oura Ring alternatives for 2026

 Before we get into the detailed reviews, it helps to see all the top smart rings side by side.
 I’ve laid out the key features and costs in the table below to give you a clear overview upfront and help you narrow down your options.

-5 best Oura Ring alternatives – our detailed list
+Best Oura Ring alternatives in 2026 - detailed list

 With the basics covered, it’s time to delve into my detailed reviews.
 I’ve broken down each Oura Ring alternative by features, pricing, and pros and cons.
 Consider them all so you can make an informed and confident choice.

-RingConn is the first smart ring to match most of Oura’s features at a more affordable price.
-Its Gen 1 device is the second cheapest on our top list, and that’s with the Android and iOS-compatible app and 24/7 monitoring included.
+RingConn Gen 2 is the first smart ring to match most of Oura’s features at a more affordable price.
+Its Gen 2 device is the second cheapest on our top list, and that’s with the Android and iOS-compatible app and 24/7 monitoring included.

 A few users mentioned that syncing can be a bit slow, but once the data loads, the app feels clean and intuitive, much like Oura, but without the subscription fee.
 You can track your essential health-related metrics, like your heart rate, blood oxygen levels, sleep stages, stress levels, calorie expenditure, and activity.

-The design of the ring itself is similar to Oura, although in a boxier frame and with three instead of six colors.
-It’s waterproof and, apparently, less prone to scratches because of its sturdier titanium build, so you can shower, train, and swim with it without issues.
+The design of the ring itself is similar to Oura, although in a boxier frame and with four instead of ten colors.
+It’s waterproof and less prone to scratches because of its sturdy titanium build, so you can shower, train, and swim with it without issues.

-Battery life holds steady at around 7 days, and it only takes 90 minutes to recharge, similar to Oura.
+Battery life holds steady at around 10-12 days, and it only takes 90 minutes to recharge, while Oura only lasts 5-8 days.
 The charger doubles as a safety case, which makes it feel a little more thought-out than Oura’s puck-style dock.

 2. Ultrahuman Ring AIR – best for athletes